 Practice Regularly

 The best way to become proficient in converting fractions to decimals is to practice regularly.
-Start with simple fractions like 1/2, 1/4, and 3/4, and then gradually move on to more complex fractions.
+On top of that, start with simple fractions like 1/2, 1/4, and 3/4, and then gradually move on to more complex fractions.
 Use online resources, textbooks, or worksheets to find practice problems.
 The more you practice, the more comfortable you will become with the process.

 Memorize Common Conversions